WHAT WE DO

 Spectrum Gaming is an online community for autistic young people which has three main intended outcomes:

 1) Building Friendships - A lot of autistic young people are lonely, isolated and struggle with friendships.
 We wanted to create a community where autistic young people feel comfortable and can make strong friendships in a safe way.
-Our main provision is our online community, that anyone from across the UK can access.
+Our main provision is our online community, that any autistic young person aged 8-17, from across the UK, can access.
 We also run meet ups for young people who live in the Greater Manchester area.

 2) Increasing Self-Acceptance - Because of how much people misunderstand autism and the way it is diagnosed, unfortunately many autstic people hate their diagnosis or feel ashamed of being autistic.
 We want to make sure as many autistic people as possible are able to accept their differences and live the happiest lives they can

 3) Advocacy - We don't just want to be a community that enables autistic young people to develop meaningful friendships and develop a more positive perspective of autism.
-We want to create a movement that will have a positive influence on society through advocacy, and enable strategical change to ensure the needs of autistic young people are met across the UK.
+We want to create a movement that will have a positive influence on society through advocacy, and enable strategic change to ensure the needs of autistic young people are met across the UK.
 We have created a platform where young people can share their voices through content, talks and more.
-You can see some examples of content we produce on our YouTube channel.
+You can see some examples of content we produce on our YouTube channel and read more about our advocacy work here.

-While Spectrum Gaming is managed and facilitated by volunteers, we believe that young people’s voices are the most important in deciding how services should be delivered and how they should be supported.
+We believe that young people’s voices are the most important in deciding how services should be delivered and how they should be supported.
 Therefore, what we do, how we run and our transformation is driven by members of our community.
-20 autistic young people are part of our voluntary staff team, which includes:
+We have autistic young people that are also part of our voluntary staff team, and they fulfil a variety of roles including Server Managers, Moderators, Minecraft Builders, Event Leads and more.

 They will all be here to help and support you throughout your time in our community!